crateio/distutils2/docs/source/distutils/apiref.rst

    :synopsis: Additional getopt functionality

 This module provides a wrapper around the standard :mod:`getopt` module that provides the following additional features:

 * short and long options are tied together

 * options have help strings, so :func:`fancy_getopt` could potentially create a complete usage summary

 * options set attributes of a passed-in object

-* boolean options can have "negative aliases" --- eg. if :option:`--quiet` is the "negative alias" of :option:`--verbose`, then :option:`--quiet` on the command line sets *verbose* to false.
+* boolean options can have "negative aliases" --- e.g. if :option:`--quiet` is
+  the "negative alias" of :option:`--verbose`, then :option:`--quiet` on the command line sets *verbose* to false.